 Purchasing an exam voucher costs the same whether you plan to take your test online or in person.
 You do, however, need to decide how you’ll test before buying an exam voucher.

 We realize that online training and testing can be a large investment, so know you have ways to save.
 Be sure to read our article about how to save money on your exam voucher to learn about the various discounts CompTIA offers.
-You can also use PayPal Credit in the CompTIA Store to split your total cost into more manageable payments.
-Stay tuned for more ways to save, coming soon.
+Did you know you can split up the cost of your CompTIA training products and exam vouchers into smaller payments?
+The CompTIA Store offers financing from Affirm, with rates as low as 0% that can be paid over 3, 6 or 12 months with no hidden fees.
+Learn more about CompTIA financing options.

 How to Get a CompTIA Certification Online